batden/Translations-for-Enlightenment/README.md

 # Translations-for-Enlightenment
-French translations for the Enlightenment project (2020)
+French translations for the Enlightenment project.